qiskit-community/quantum-algorithms-benchmarks/optimization/README.md

   Benchmarks that report a cost of solution must clearly define what this cost includes and how it is measured.

-A proposed solution to a benchmark should clearly define what metric it is repporting and how it is defined.
+A proposed solution to a benchmark should clearly define what metric it is reporting and how it is defined.
 These benchmarks help evaluate the merit of different quantum approaches to optimization problems.
 Indeed, good yet sub-optimal solutions may be acceptable compared to optimal ones if they can be obtained quickly enough.
 In other cases, businesses may be driven